ChrisMBenson/ai-file-transformer/README.md

 2. In VS Code add the extention directly using the "install from VSIX"
 4. Configure your API keys in the settings:
    - Open VS Code settings
-   - Navigate to "AI Transformers" section
+   - Navigate to "'Fuzor-AI Transformer'" section
    - Enter API keys for your preferred AI providers
 5. Create your first transformer using the UI or via the command palette (`Ctrl+Shift+P` -> "Create Transformer")
 6. Configure: